TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 - Send "HDPICV.8xp" and any converted image(s) to your calculator.
 - Run the program on your calculator.
 - Refer to this troubleshooting video if you encounter any issues: https://www.youtube.com/watch?v=-TweNnHuFCQ
-- Use the arrow keys to select an image.
+- Use the up and down arrow keys to select an image.
-- Use [y=] and [graph] to scroll through pages of images
 - Use [enter] to open an image
 - Use [clear] to exit an image and to quit the program